Some of the security factors to be considered for cloud adoption includes

-A McAfee analysis found that 21% of the files uploaded to file sharing services contained sensitive data related to intellectual property.
-There is a considerable risk associated with BYOC in which the organisations don’t know what information and intellectual properties are exposed.
-Certain services of the cloud providers and the third parties can pose a risk if the terms and conditions are not framed properly which allows them legal immunity to get rights over your intellectual property.
+A McAfee analysis found that 21% of the files uploaded to file-sharing services contained sensitive data related to intellectual property.
+There is a considerable risk associated with BYOC in which the organizations don’t know what information and intellectual properties are exposed.
+Certain services of the cloud providers and the third parties can pose a risk if the terms and conditions are not framed properly, which allows them legal immunity to get rights over your intellectual property.

 - Compliance adherence:

-Companies should operate under the mandate or regulatory controls of their information.
-Enforcement of HIPAA, FERPA and other regulations enable the companies to know where are their data located, who have access to the data and how security measures and configuration set-ups are being employed to protect it.
-With BYOC, there are greater chances of violations of these regulations, putting the organisation in jeopardy and a state of non-compliance
+Companies should operate under the mandate of regulatory controls of their information.
+Enforcement of HIPAA, FERPA, and other regulations enables the companies to know where are their data located, who has access to the data and how security measures and configuration set-ups are being employed to protect it.
+With BYOC, there are greater chances of violations of these regulations, putting the organization in jeopardy and a state of non-compliance.

 - Role based access control

-Companies must have proper control over end user access and actions.
-Without creating a control framework for the users may lead to theft, breaches and infringements on the company’s data.
-For example; a worker resigning from the company may download vital data or clients and customers, upload the data onto a storage service of the cloud and use that information when employed by the competitor.
-So, a role-based access control must be in place limiting the user access.
+Companies must have proper control over end-user access and actions.
+Creating a control framework for the users may lead to theft, breaches, and infringements on the company’s data.
+For example, a worker resigning from the company may download vital data or clients and customers, upload the data onto a cloud storage service, and use that information when employed by the competitor.
+So, role-based access control must be in place, limiting user access.

 - Contractual agreements with business partners

-In the contractual agreement with business partners, the clause of migration of vital data or other such additional actions required to move to cloud must be enlisted.
-This would stop chances of conflict and provide a better visibility to the partners of the way data and other services are being secured.
+In the contractual agreement with business partners, the migration clause of vital data or other additional actions required to move to the cloud must be enlisted.
+This would stop the chances of conflict and provide better visibility to the partners of how data and other services are being secured.
 It would also help stop any third-party violations.

 - Encryption of systems and data

-Encryption is must for preventing breaches in your cloud infrastructure.
-You should ensure that your cloud vendor uses FIPS 140-2 level certified security model of the hardware.
+Encryption is a must for preventing breaches in your cloud infrastructure.
+You should ensure that your cloud vendor uses the hardware’s FIPS 140-2 level certified security model.
 This level 4 certification allows higher protection against infringement.
-Ensure that you have end to end and on-transit encryption for your data and devices.
-Restrict access to the encryption keys with a role-based access.
+Ensure that you have end-to-end and on-transit encryption for your data and devices.
+Restrict access to the encryption keys with role-based access.

 - Sovereignty of data

-According to Tech Target “Verifying that data exists only at allowed locations can be difficult.
-It requires the cloud customer to trust that their cloud provider is completely honest and open about where their servers are hosted and adhere strictly to several level agreements (SLAs).
-Ensure that is complying with the regulations for data sovereignty through proper geofencing of workloads running in assigned servers.
+According to Tech Target, “Verifying that data exists only at allowed locations can be difficult.
+It requires the cloud customer to trust that their cloud provider is completely honest and open about hosting their servers and adhere strictly to several level agreements (SLAs).
+Ensure that it complies with the regulations for data sovereignty through proper geofencing of workloads running in assigned servers.